 If you would like to donate to Passports and Grub click here!

 What is your favorite fall or winter cocktail?
-How did you hear about Mull red wine and is my recipe different from the other recipes you have tried.
+How did you hear about Mulled red wine crockpot and is my recipe different from the other recipes you have tried.
 I would love to hear your thoughts, so leave me a comment on Facebook, Twitter, or Instagram.

 ARE YOU ALSO ON PINTEREST?